top of page

 The best way is to educate yourself and take a proactive approach to your own health care.

-If you are experiencing any symptoms, visit your GP and ask for a referral to Cardio Remedy.
+If you are experiencing any symptoms, visit your GP and ask for a referral to Heart Brain Private Clinic or directly to Dr Ross Sharpe.

 Although our PFO test is a simple one, we don’t just perform it on anyone.
 There are certain criteria you’ll need to meet before we decide if you need to be screened for a PFO.